FellowshipOfTheGame/comic-sans/README.md

 - [x] Clean up code and Unity project for possible final commit.
 - [x] Bounce projectiles never disappearing (very rare).
 - [x] Fixed Player sometimes remaining invincible.
+- [x] Make the game possible to be played with touch.
+- [x] Make the game possible to be played with controller.

 ---